-I appreciate that you are clicking into my blog to connect with me, especially under these challenging circumstances in our world.
+I appreciate that you are clicking into my blog to connect with me, especially in these times of uncertainty and under the challenging circumstances of today's business climate.
 Our lives have been turned upside down in ways we never imagined!

 The pandemic events that began in March, 2020, and are ongoing, have stunned us.
 Even so, to help us stay grounded, we need to remember that even in “normal times” change is the only constant.
 I've been through other crises, and likely you have been too.
 I know that the gift of challenges is the learning that comes through the experience, and that you carry with you to “do differently” in the future.